Osaka wears mask in memory of Breonna Taylor at US Open

 “It’s quite sad that seven masks isn’t enough for the amount of names, so hopefully I’ll get to the finals so you can see all of them,” said Osaka, the champion at the 2018 U.S. Open and 2019 Australian Open.

+“I’m aware that tennis is watched all over the world, and maybe there is someone that doesn’t know Breonna Taylor’s story.
+Maybe they’ll, like, Google it or something,” Osaka said.
+“For me, (it’s about) just spreading awareness.
+I feel like the more people know the story, then the more interesting or interested they’ll become in it.”

-She overcame some uneven play late Monday night to beat 81st-ranked Misaki Doi 6-2, 5-7, 6-2 in an all-Japanese matchup in an empty Arthur Ashe Stadium.
+On the court, she overcame some uneven play late Monday night to beat 81st-ranked Misaki Doi 6-2, 5-7, 6-2 in an all-Japanese matchup in an empty Arthur Ashe Stadium.

 The No. 4-seeded Osaka’s movement was an issue at times; she is coming off a left hamstring injury that forced her to withdraw from the final of the Western & Southern Open on Saturday.

+“Physically I feel like I could be better.
+But I can’t complain because I won the match,” Osaka said.
+“During the match, it slowly got a little bit worse.
+Yeah, I just feel like there’s some recovery time that I’m lacking that I wish I could get back.
+For the most part, I’m managing.”

-It was during that tournament last week that Osaka took a public stand by saying she would refuse to play her semifinal, joining athletes in various other sports who walked out to protest the shooting of Jacob Blake, a Black man, by a police officer in Wisconsin.
+It was during the Western & Southern Open last week that Osaka took a public stand by saying she would refuse to play her semifinal, joining athletes in various other sports who walked out to protest the shooting of Jacob Blake, a Black man, by a police officer in Wisconsin.

 Osaka’s move prompted tournament organizers to halt action entirely for a day.
 When play resumed, Osaka agreed to compete, after all, because the day off for the Western & Southern Open brought additional attention to the issue.